 - Beach: It faces the sea but there is no beach anywhere in or around Nuku’alofa.
-The closest serviceable beach is at Ha’atafu, on the far western tip, about 23km away.
+The closest serviceable beach is at Ha’atafu on the far western tip, about 25 km away.

-- Views: Views of the sea are spoilt by the main road and port.
+- Views: Views of the sea are spoiled by the main road and port.
 Views to the back of homes and gardens are arguably nicer, and certainly quieter.

-- Wi-Fi Internet: A very small amount of data is provided for free.
+- Wi-Fi: A very small amount of data is provided for free.
 Extra charges are high.

 - Parking: Free and secure parking available at the back.